-Although you may feel healthier with a bit of a tan…your skin sure does not!
-The sunlight that warms our bones and makes flowers grow contains ultraviolet (UV) radiation.
-Too much UV radiation can damage the skin.
+You may feel healthier with a bit of a tan, but your skin does not appreciate it.
+The sunlight that warms our bones and makes flowers grow contains ultraviolet (UV) radiation that can damage the skin.

 Exposure to UV radiation from sunlight can lead to:

 To help protect your skin when you are in the sun, follow these simple tips:

 Wear Sun-Protective Clothing

 The US Environmental Protection Agency (EPA) and the National Weather Service put out the UV Index.
 This is a daily report on the UV radiation levels in different areas in the country.
 Here is how to interpret the number:

 The Skin Cancer Foundation

 Alberta Provincial Cutaneous Tumour Team.
 Prevention of skin cancer.
 Edmonton (Alberta): CancerControl Alberta; 2013 Feb.
 27 p.
 (Clinical practice guideline; no. CU-014).
 Available at: http://www.guideline.gov/content.aspx?id=48130#Section420.
 Accessed October 20, 2014.

 Early detection and self exams.
 Skin Cancer Foundation website.
 Available at: http://www.skincancer.org/skin-cancer-information/early-detection.
 Accessed March 6, 2014.